webrtc-security/webrtc-security.github.io/index.md

 <h2 id="7.">7.
 Conclusion</h2>

 In the modern age of smartphones and mobile devices people are communicating more than ever, and in even more personal ways than we have known before.
-Encryption in particular has become a big topic in recent years, following the growing awareness of major corporate hacking scandels and widespread government telecommunication eavesdropping.
+Encryption in particular has become a big topic in recent years, following the growing awareness of major corporate hacking scandals and widespread government telecommunication eavesdropping.
 The result of which has been a rapid increase in user distrust of such organisations, and calls for arms in implementing greatly improved security measures.
 All the end user wants is to know that their personal data is kept private under control.

 WebRTC has a big advantage over most VoIP services in the security area.
 Until now, most services have typically treated security as optional, meaning most end users use VoIP calls without encryption.
 Large corporations in particular are a leading culprit for this, choosing to save money on cheaper implementations rather than properly considering their users or the value of the data that they handle.
 But as WebRTC forbids unencrypted communication, users can be assured that their data remains safe and private.